 Customize Your Workflow

-While some apparel organizations may have “a special way that they make their own sauce,” as Client Success Lead at Browzwear, Mitch Stadler puts it, it is about stepping outside of their comfort zone and aligning the organization’s current model with a 3D workflow that is as close to a real-life workflow as possible, focusing on filling in the relevant knowledge gaps that are in between.
+While some apparel organizations may have “a special way that they make their sauce,” as Client Success Lead at Browzwear, Mitch Stadler puts it, it is about stepping outside of their comfort zone and aligning the organization’s current model with a 3D apparel design workflow that is as close to a real-life workflow as possible, focusing on filling in the relevant knowledge gaps that are in between.

 Harness the Authenticity of Digital Materials